Anirban-Math/anirbanbhaduri.github.io/publications.md

 **In Preperation**

-* Orlov Spectra for Weighted Projective Stacks, with [Matthew Ballard](https://www.matthewrobertballard.com/).
+* Orlov Spectra for Weighted Projective Lines, with [Matthew Ballard](https://www.matthewrobertballard.com/).